 Travel Time to Work

-The mean commute time to work for residents is 22.2 minutes.
-The most common commute time for residents is 10 to 19 minutes.
+The mean commute time to work for residents is 19 minutes.
+The most common commute time for residents is 20 to 24 minutes; in 2017 it was 10 to 19 minutes.
 Only a small percentage of commuters travel an hour or more to work.
-Concerning when workers leave for their work destination, this greatly varies.
-The largest percentage of work commutes (31.7%) began in the range of 9:00 a.m. and 11:59 a.m., with the second largest time window (31.5%) being from 8:00 a.m. to 8:59 a.m.
-After a comparison of 2009 to 2017 travel times, it reflects there is an increase in some commuter travel times and a decrease in others.
-More study would be needed to render a determination.
+When workers leave for their work destination greatly varies.
+The largest percentage of work commutes (28.9%) began in the range of 8:00 a.m. and 8:59 a.m., with the second largest time window (20.6%) being from 9:00 a.m. to 11:59 a.m.
+Comparing 2017 to 2021 travel times reveals that commute times for residents are slightly shorter on the average, and the time that residents leave for work has become earlier and more spread-out across the morning hours.

-Parking Management